kohanyirobert/xssgame.com/README.md

 3');alert('
 ```

-This works because `3');` correctly terminates the original function call, `alert('` starts a new call which ends up with "ending" of the original function call.
+This works because `3');` correctly terminates the original function call, `alert('` starts a new call, "ending" of the original one.

 ## Level 3